xinz/chinese_name/README.md

 * creating lib/generated/break.ex
 ```

-As usual, we need to follow the above steps to update dataset(if needed) or fix dataset processing not working because the original web page content changed.
+As usual, we need to follow the above steps to initialize, update dataset(if needed) or the original web page content change caused a fixing to the dataset processing.

 Currently, the `priv/data/Chinese_Family_Name.xlsx` file is a copy from [wainshine/Chinese-Names-Corpus](https://github.com/wainshine/Chinese-Names-Corpus) in this repo.